substantial/kiosk-manager-chrome/README.md

 5. click "Load unpacked extension..." and select the $PROJECT_ROOT/dist directory
 6. Make sure the `Enabled` checkbox is checked for the extension to use it

+## WARNING - THIS EXTENSION CAN DELETE ALL OF YOUR COOKIES AND BROWSING DATA
+**By default the extension will delete all browsing data including cookies, browsing history, etc. from Chrome when the `sessionManager.resetSession` method is called.**

+To prevent your data from being deleted, open Chrome in a sandboxed session from the terminal: `/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --user-data-dir=/tmp/kiosk-manager-user/ google.com`

+You can also comment out the call to `@clearBrowsingData()` from the `sessionManager.resetSession` method before building.

 Deployment
 ----------